Nayya-com/interviews/5-nayya-shopping-cart/README.md

 ### Step 6: Wrapping up
 Ask the intervewee what their thoughts are on the exercise.
 This is a fairly untested version so any feedback is helpful.
 Ask them about how they think about testing and working with engineers.

+**Other Questions to Ask**

+- CI/CD - What tools have you worked with in the past?
+Describe how QA can be implemented into the pipeline.
+- Accessibility - Are you familiar with WCAG?
+What would you change on this shopping cart to enhance the accessibility?
+How does that fit into the QA process?
+- General - How do you decide what to automate vs what to test manually?
+How do you prioritize what to test?
+What is your approach to performance testing?

 Leave time at the end for them to ask you questions (no more than 5 minutes).